Why Do I Compare Myself to Others

 🖤 If you want to start shifting this pattern in a more structured way:

-Because when your sense of self-worth becomes more stable, comparison loses its power.
+Because when your sense of self-worth becomes more stable, other people's success stops feeling like evidence that you are falling behind.

 You may still notice other people.